 In the past, many medical professionals recommended that having a child by using a sperm donor should be kept secret from the child.
 However, research studies and personal accounts make clear that it can be traumatic for all concerned, and especially anyone who is donor-conceived, if and when the secret comes out.
 Trying to keep things like this secret doesn’t always work, as secrets have a way of slipping out.
 Keeping secrets can also affect family life, putting a strain on relationships.

 Studies and personal accounts also suggest that openness helps build positive relationships.
 So, nowadays it is commonly thought to be better for you and your child if they grow up knowing right from the start that they were conceived this way and you sharing any information you have about their donor as and when it seems right for them.
-There are other articles here with suggestions for how to go about that.
+Here you can read an article with suggestions for how to tell your child about the donor.

 It is now clear that some donor-conceived children and adults are curious about their donor and want to find out more about them, for example, to know more about what sort of person they are.
 However, others show little interest.
 Being curious or not doesn’t seem to be related in any way to how happy your family life is and is more likely to be down to personality.
 Because you don’t know at this stage whether your child will be curious about their donor, it might be important to have information about the donor in case your child wants it later.